-The ‘slow burn’ approach to horror is one which holds appeal to many modern day fans, and while The Last Thing Mary Saw is certainly that, it does struggle with pacing overall.
+The ‘slow burn’ approach to horror is one that holds appeal to many modern-day fans, and while The Last Thing Mary Saw is certainly that, it does struggle with pacing overall.
 Furthermore, the supernatural aspects are downplayed and unreliable, causing the production to certainly test patience.
-Atmosphere building is more important than horror, however those who enjoyed other recent new Shudder titles, like The Advent Calendar or Martyr’s Lane, will find the film the perfect compliment in flow and content.
+Atmosphere building is more important than horror, however, those who enjoyed other recent new Shudder titles, like The Advent Calendar or Martyr’s Lane, will find the film the perfect compliment in flow and content.

 Undeniably, the appeal of The Last Thing Mary Saw will be limited in its nuanced approach, but this affords an incisive focus sure to resonate to those seeking a captivating experience.
 The themes of religion, though competently portrayed, lacks the sensationalism that is needed to successfully orchestrate a lasting mark.
 However, the script, performances, and worldbuilding make the film a stand-out worthy of exploration – just approach with patience and immerse yourself in the world Edoardo Vitaletti has crafted.

 The Last Things Marry Saw is a Shudder Original.
 It is set to arrive on DVD and digital on 19 September 2022 from Acorn Media International.